volaix/music-bassguitar-frets/README.md

 I originally just used paper and clear cello tape.
 Worked fine.
 Lasts about 1.5 years I'd say, depending on tape quality.

-Currently printing out a vinyl version for fun/permanence, will update on how it goes.
+Currently using a vinyl version for fun/permanence, will update on how it goes/longetivity.

 To edit, use the .ai file in illustrator.
 Groups and layers are self explanatory.

 ![26062816_10215060300319832_819385932_o](https://user-images.githubusercontent.com/16506248/34331459-0253bef2-e962-11e7-9452-c71e7c59c006.jpg)
+(Frayed from around 1 year of constant use)

 ## Colours?